Wozacosta/bayes/readme.md

 # `bayes-probas` : Bayes classifier for node.js

-Forked from https://www.npmjs.com/package/bayes and adds some functionnalities upon it (returning more informations when categorizing, unlearning)
+Forked from https://www.npmjs.com/package/bayes, adds some functionnalities upon it (returning more informations when categorizing, unlearning)

-*Documentation so far is a bit sparse, but the code source is pretty readable.*

 `bayes` takes a document (piece of text), and tells you what category that document belongs to.

 ## What can I use this for?